RohitoOo/React_Redux_Soccer_Team_App/readme.md

 1. Adding Players Manually To A Dream Team.
 2. Updating State From Any Component Using Redux Store.
 3. Deleting Single Or All Players From the Squad.
+4. Edit Player's Details (using Redux).
-4. Front End Validation While Adding Players.
+5. Front End Validation While Adding Players.

 ![ScreenShot](screenShot1.png)